aasaezm/nc-news/README.md

 * Error handling
 * API requests and handling/displaying data

+A hosted version of the app can be found on: ([https://quarki-nc-news.netlify.app/](https://quarki-nc-news.netlify.app/))

 ## Functionality

 Interacting with the API, the app allows you to: